DevaTharma/Myself/Resume.md

   * Presented a paper on "**SMART FARMER**" on 12th February 2019 at Kongu Engineering College
   * Presented a paper on "**RECENT TRENDS IN INTERNET OF THINGS**" on 8th February 2019 at National Engineering College
   ### Ongoing Project
- * Project title:   “**Development of algorithm for Image Processing, Enhancement, 2D Mosaicing and 3D construction of Submerged Features/Objects for digital reconstruction of Poompuhar**”
+ * Project title: “**Development of algorithm for Image Processing, Enhancement, 2D Mosaicing and 3D construction of Submerged Features/Objects for digital reconstruction of Poompuhar**” <br/>

-   Description: This peposed work is about underwater archeological process for exploring the Poompuhar city where our work includes the enhancement of underwater images, 2D and 3D orthomosaic for reconstruction of objects for better understanding of the culture.
+   Description: This work is about underwater archaeological process for exploring the Poompuhar city where our work includes the enhancement of underwater images, 2D and 3D orthomosaic for reconstruction of objects for better understanding of the culture.
   ### Project presented
   * Done a project on "**HEART BEAT MONITORING SYSTEM**" in November 2018 at Velammal College of Engineering And Technology
   ### Workshop attended